Leila4988/infovis-group21/OmniArt-Framework/README.md

-# InfoVis Assignment #
+# OmniArt-Framework #

-This repo contains the first assignment for the course Information Visualization.
-Students need to create one visualization using html/js/d3 and one visualization using the python package Bokeh.
+This repo contains the project assignment for the course Information Visualization.

 ## Requirements ##